og-hayet/odin-recipes/README.md

 💭 What I Learned
 This project helped me understand how websites are structured and how to link pages and images using relative paths.
+Also learned how to make good commits using IA.